dPhish/Documentation/modules/do/campaign.md

     5. **HID Attack** Mimic attacks involving Human Interface Devices such as keyboard or mouse emulators, to test physical security controls.

-    6. **Email With Page** Send emails containing QR codes, like the below method, but delivered via email.
+    6. **Email With Page** Send emails containing the selected page, like the below method, but delivered via email.

     7. **Email With Attachment** Distribute emails with attachments designed to test users' caution when opening or downloading files.